abertschi/syncopoli/README.md

 * Protocol - Rsync or SSH
 * Port - Port where rsync or ssh daemon is listening
 * User - This should be your rsync user or ssh user (depending on protocol)
-* Additional Options - Any additional options you want to give rsync
+* Additional Options - Any additional options you want to give rsync.
+This is applied to all sync profiles.
 * Private key - Should be your dropbear-compatible ssh key (see below)
 * Rsync Password - password used to authenticate with the Rsync daemon
+* SSH Password - password used to authenticate using ssh protocol
 * Frequency - How often you want to run all the sync profiles (in hours)
+* Wifi only - whether to sync over wifi only
+* SSIDs to sync - sync only when connected to the specified SSIDs, e.g. mynetwork;yournetwork;somenetwork

 Profile Options
 ---------------